aaai26-paper12649/SemCLIP/README.md

 ### Embedding Projections

 The model uses a projection mechanism to create a lower-dimensional subspace where semantic relationships are enforced.
 Key parameters:

 - `num_projection_vectors`: Number of projection directions (1 or 2)
 - `normalize_projections`: Whether to normalize the projections to unit length
 - `use_learnable_projections`: Whether projection vectors can be updated during training

-## Logging

-Metric logging is handled by PyTorch Lightning's `self.log` method.
-Experiment tracking can be managed using MLflow, as detailed in the "MLflow Tracking" section below.

 ## Installation and Usage